 Responsible banking practices

-- 37 banks located in Africa, the Americas, Asia-Pacific and Europe were assessed to identify best practices and trends in how they manage risks related to climate change, and broader social and government issues
+- 37 banks located in Africa, the Americas, Asia-Pacific and Europe were assessed to identify best practices and trends in the way they manage risks related to climate change, and wider social and governance issues

-- Banks have made progress on all dimensions of sustainable finance assessed since the 2020 edition of the same study
+- Banks have made progress in all dimensions of sustainable finance assessed since the 2020 edition of the same study

-- The average percentage of banks that are developing a supply of responsible products is 82% - compared to 47% in the previous year.
+- The average percentage of banks developing a responsible product offering is 82% - compared to 47% last year

-Mazars, an international tax, audit and consulting firm, launched the 2021 edition of its benchmarking “Responsible banking practices”.
-The global study assesses sustainability practices at 37 of the world's largest banks located in Europe, Africa, the Americas and Asia Pacific.
+Mazars, the international tax, audit and consulting firm, has launched the 2021 edition of its study of benchmarking "Responsible practices in banking".
+The global study evaluates sustainability practices at 37 of the world's largest banks located in Europe, Africa, the Americas and Asia-Pacific.

 The analysis shows that the banking sector widely recognizes the opportunities and risks related to sustainability issues.
-However, the full implementation of practices designed to achieve sustainable goals is still under development.
+However, the full implementation of practices designed to achieve sustainable objectives is still in the development phase.

-Luís Gaspar, Managing Partner of Mazars in Portugal, confirms that this is a trend also seen in the national market: “We are facing a transformation of the financial culture, as this type of concern becomes more and more urgent.
+Luís Gaspar, Managing Partner of Mazars in Portugal, confirms that this is also a trend in the domestic market: "We are facing a transformation of financial culture as these kinds of concerns become increasingly urgent.
 The expectation is that all organizations, particularly those that have a significant impact on the economy or an activity of public interest, will implement processes that ensure respect for environmental and social issues.
-This is visible in the clients of the financial sector with whom we work in Portugal and it becomes something to consider when we consider their needs and the solutions to be made available ”.
+This is visible in the financial sector clients we work with in Portugal and becomes something to consider when we consider their needs and the solutions to be provided."

-Global conclusions: banks have made significant strides in sustainability
+Overall conclusions: banks have made significant progress in sustainability

-The overall analysis shows that the majority of banks assessed:
+The overall analysis shows that most of the banks evaluated:

-- They promote a sustainability culture and allocate responsibility for this matter to more senior functions.
-On average, 74% of banks have already implemented measures that promote a culture of sustainability and adapted government structures, compared with 49% in the previous year.
-However, the integration of ESG skills (Environmental, Social, Governance) in the selection of the composition of governments and the measurement of the performance of ESG criteria in the definition of remuneration continue to be uncommon practices.
+- They promote culture of sustainability and allocate responsibility for this matter to more senior functions.
+On average, 74% of banks have already implemented measures to promote a culture of sustainability and adapted their governance structures, compared to 49% the previous year.
+However, the integration of ESG competencies (Environmental, Social, Governance) in the selection of the composition of governments and the measurement of the performance of ESG criteria in the definition of remuneration remain infrequent practices.

-- Make a commitment to SMART sustainability goals, with prevalence of goals related to the environment.
-The methodologies for strategic alignment with the Paris Agreement have gained momentum: around 51% of banks are testing the PACTA methodology to align their financial portfolios with the objectives of the Paris Agreement.
-However, this has not yet been reflected in banks' official commitments to climate neutrality.
+- They make a commitment to SMART sustainability objectiveswith a prevalence of environment-related targets.
+Methodologies for strategic alignment with the Paris Agreement have gained momentum: around 51% of banks are testing the PACTA methodology to align their financial portfolios with the objectives of the Paris Agreement.
+However, this has not yet been reflected in the banks' official commitments to climate neutrality.

-- Have more advanced risk management practices for climatic risks than for broader ESG risks - with most built-in climate scenario analysis capabilities.
+- They have more advanced risk management practices for climate risks than for broader ESG risks - with most climate scenario analysis resources built in.
 However, it remains a challenge to measure the financial impact of climate change on banks due to the lack of quantitative information.
 Only 22% of banks provide quantitative data on the materiality of climate risks.

-- They have a more mature business offer than the offer to private customers, and climate and environmental products are more prevalent than economic and social products.
-For example, 78% of banks have developed an offer of green bonds, while only 32% developed green products for private customers.
-Comparing banks' supply remains a challenge due to the lack of standardized reporting structures.
+- They have a more mature business offer than the offer for private customers, and climate and environmental products are more prevalent than economic and social products.
+For example, 78% of the banks have developed a green bondswhile only 32% have developed green products for private customers.
+Comparing banks' offerings remains a challenge due to the lack of standardized reporting structures.

-Mazars Partner Leila Kamdem-Fotso says: “There is no doubt that banks are making their practices more sustainable and that they have been making progress since our first study.
-The results are encouraging, but also reveal some work to be done.
-Banks need to implement relevant practices, particularly those related to climate risk management and disclosures, if they are to comply with sustainability objectives.
-One way to do this is to improve methodologies and better quantify the climate-related impacts incurred in your reports.
-Positive developments in this area may allow banks to play their part fully in shaping a more sustainable future for the global economy. ”
+Leila Kamdem-Fotso, Partner at Mazars, says"There is no doubt that banks are making their practices more sustainable and that they have been making progress since our first study.
+The results are encouraging, but they also reveal some work to be done.
+Banks need to implement relevant practices, particularly those related to climate risk management and disclosures, if they are to meet sustainability objectives.
+One way to do this is to improve methodologies and better quantify the climate-related impacts incurred in their reports.
+Positive developments in this area can enable banks to play their full part in shaping a more sustainable future for the global economy."

 Improvements in all areas: 2021 vs 2020

-Comparing the recent results of the study “Responsible banking practices” with our 2020 assessment, banks have made progress related to sustainable finance in all dimensions analyzed:
+Comparing the recent results of the study "Responsible practices in banking" with our own 2020 assessmentthe banks have made progress related to sustainable finance in all the dimensions analyzed:

-- The average percentage of banks that have developed a supply of responsible products is now 82%, compared to 47% the previous year.
+- The average percentage of banks that have developed a responsible product offering is now 82%, compared to 47% the previous year.

-- Banks that have promoted a culture of sustainability and updated their governance structures accordingly have increased by half (51%), although there is a similar increase (45%) in the percentage of banks that aligned their disclosures with ESG reporting standards.
+- Banks that promoted a culture of sustainability and updated their governance structures accordingly increased by half (51%), although there was a similar increase (45%) in the percentage of banks that aligned their disclosures with ESG reporting standards.

-- There are clear lags in areas such as the incorporation of ESG and climate criteria in risk management structures and the implementation of sustainability strategies (increase of 22% and 20%, respectively).
+- There are clear gaps in areas such as the incorporation of ESG and climate criteria into risk management frameworks and the implementation of sustainability strategies (increase from 22% and 20%, respectively).

-The Mazars 'Responsible Banking Practices' Benchmark study assesses the sustainability practices of a sample of 37 banks.
+Mazars' "Responsible Banking Practices" benchmark study evaluates the sustainability practices of a sample of 37 banks.
 We focused our analysis on banks located in Africa, the Americas, Asia-Pacific and Europe.
-The selected banks are the largest in their geographies according to total assets.
+The banks selected are the largest in their geographies according to total assets.

-Most of the selected banks have shown a significant interest in sustainability and climate change by implementing structures, participating in the United Nations Environment Program (UNEP FI) Financial Initiative and / or committing to the UNEP FI Principles for Responsible Banking (PRB).
-This study is based on previous Mazars reports published in 2020: “Responsible banking practices, benchmark study"and "How Banks Are Responding to the Financial Risks of Climate Change".
+Most of the selected banks have demonstrated a significant interest in sustainability and climate change by implementing frameworks, participating in the United Nations Environment Programme Finance Initiative (UNEP FI) and/or committing to the UNEP FI Principles for Responsible Banking (PRB).
+This study builds on previous Mazars reports published in 2020: "Responsible banking practices, benchmark study" e "How banks are responding to the financial risks of climate change".

-Mazars is an international and integrated partnership, specialized in auditing, accounting, consulting, taxation and legal services *.
-It operates in more than 90 countries and territories worldwide and has the experience of over 42,000 professionals - 26,000+ in the Mazars integrated partner and 16,000+ via the Mazars North America Alliance - to support customers of all sizes at all stages development.
+Mazars is an international, integrated partnership specializing in audit, accounting, consulting, tax and legal services*.
+It operates in more than 90 countries and territories around the world and draws on the expertise of more than 42,000 professionals - 26,000+ in the Mazars integrated partnership and 16,000+ via the Mazars North America Alliance - to support clients of all sizes at every stage of their development.

 https://www.mazars.pt/ | https://pt.linkedin.com/company/mazars-portugal | https://pt-pt.facebook.com/MazarsPortugal